Independent reviewing officers check that children in care are looked after well and listened to.

 How independent reviewing officers started

-The duty on local authorities to make sure every child in care has an independent reviewing officer began with four children in care in Torbay and Bedfordshire, in England.
+To understand why every child in care has an independent reviewing officer, we have to go back to four children who were in care in Torbay and Bedfordshire, in England.

 The two children in care in Torbay – a brother and sister – were meant to return to live with their mum, but this didn’t happen.